Have you been wondering what the Paid Leaf is all about?

 Interestingly enough I was browsing through the platform and I wanted to find out what happens when I click on the cash-out – so I want my $25 credit, right:

 So there is a minimum amount to cash out.
-Obviously the creator of the PL did a sloppy job having mismatch information inside the platform.
+It is obvious, the creator of the PL did a sloppy job having mismatch information inside the platform.

 Right underneath the Help button, there is an option to get support via Skype.